BioCAT

 2) Medical image segmentation, shape registration and automatic measurements

-Following segmentation, our process involves registration, where known anatomical landmarks are transferred to new shapes, utilizing developed in-house methods.
+Following segmentation, our process involves registration, where known anatomical landmarks are transferred to new shapes, utilising developed in-house methods.
 Additionally, we explore recent advancements in AI-driven mesh processing for enhanced registration accuracy and efficiency.
 Based on further shape processing and the transferred landmarks, automatic anatomical measurements are performed.

 - researchers: Roel Huysentruyt, Ide Van den Borre, Emmanuel Audenaert